sara-samy/sara-samy.github.io/content/post/bonnet-movie/index.md

 draft: false
 ---

 This page showcases the animations produced for the movie _Solving the Bonnet problem (2023)_, directed by [Ekaterina Eremenko](https://page.math.tu-berlin.de/~eremenko/).
 You can watch the trailer [here](https://www.youtube.com/watch?v=iQvsKbw-ksg).

-The movie is based on the paper [_Compact Bonnet Pairs: isometric tori with the same curvatures (2021)_](https://arxiv.org/abs/2110.06335) by Alexander I. Bobenko, Tim Hoffmann, and Andrew O. Sageman-Furnas.
+The movie is based on the paper [_Compact Bonnet Pairs_](https://arxiv.org/abs/2110.06335) by Alexander I. Bobenko, Tim Hoffmann, and Andrew O. Sageman-Furnas.

 ## Curvature lines of isothermic Torus